 Evaluate a conditional expression expr.
 Each operator and operand must be a separate argument.
-Expressions are composed of the primaries described below in Section 6.4 [Bash Conditional Expressions], page 73. test does not accept any options, nor does it accept and ignore an argument of '--' as signifying the end of options.
+Expressions are composed of the primaries described below in Section 6.4 [Bash Conditional Expressions], page 77. test does not accept any options, nor does it accept and ignore an argument of '--' as signifying the end of options.

-When the [form is used, the last argument to the command must be a ].
+When the [form is used, the last argument to the command must be a].

 Expressions may be combined using the following operators, listed in decreasing order of precedence.
+The evaluation depends on the number of arguments; see below.